 - 1. Fire insurance premiums. - Charges for using utilities or other services related to occupancy of the home before closing. - Rent for occupying the home before closing. - 4.
 Charges connected with getting or refinancing a mortgage loan, such as: - a.
-FHA or other mortgage insurance premiums and VA funding fees, - b.
-Loan assumption fees, - c.
-Cost of a credit report, and - d.
+Loan assumption fees, - b.
+Cost of a credit report, and - c.
 Fee for an appraisal required by a lender.